Wind Advisory issued for Guam by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-18 17:00:00 MST Expires: 2022-12-19 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use caution while traveling outside.
-Wear appropriate clothing, a hat, and gloves.
-Target Area: Eastern Roosevelt WIND CHILL ADVISORY REMAINS IN EFFECT FROM 5 PM THIS AFTERNOON TO 5 PM MST MONDAY * WHAT...Very cold wind chills expected.
-Wind chills as low as 25 below zero. * WHERE...Eastern Roosevelt County. * WHEN...From 5 PM this afternoon to 5 PM MST Monday. * IMPACTS...The cold wind chills could cause frostbite on exposed skin in as little as 30 minutes. * ADDITIONAL DETAILS...Plan on some slippery road conditions to continue with additional snow accumulations of up to one inch through Monday.
+Effective: 2022-12-21 07:39:00 CST Expires: 2022-12-22 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use caution while outside.
+Wear appropriate winter clothing.
+Target Area: East Marshall; East Polk; Kittson; Pennington; Red Lake; West Marshall; West Polk WIND CHILL ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST THURSDAY * WHAT...Very cold wind chills.
+Wind chills as low as 35 below zero.
+Up to 2 inches of new snow will fall today into this evening, locally 3 inches possible. * WHERE...Portions of northwest Minnesota and northeast and southeast North Dakota. * WHEN...Until 6 AM CST Thursday. * IMPACTS...The dangerously cold wind chills could cause frostbite on exposed skin in as little as 10 minutes.

 weather.gov